 After winning three caps on the England U18 tour of South Africa in 2015, he joined the U20 squad and played his first game at that level against Italy in 2017.

-The Worcester Warrior then impressed with all-action displays at blindside flanker in the England U20s side that reached the final of the World Rugby U20 Championships.
+The Worcester Warrior, who scored a hat trick on his Premiership debut in September 2018, impressed with all-action displays at blindside flanker in the England U20s side that reached the final of the World Rugby U20 Championships in June 2018.

 Ted studied for A-levels in philosophy, ethics, sociology and PE at Worcester Sixth Form College but also acknowledges the benefits he gained from his previous education at The River School in the city.